oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

   # Stream the job run outputs
   run.watch()

+The :py:meth:`~ads.jobs.DataScienceJobRun.watch` method is useful to monitor the progress of the job run.
+It will stream the logs to terminal and return once the job is finished.
+Logging configurations are required for this method to show logs.
 Here is an example of the logs:

 .. code-block:: text